omarkami007/replicated_papers/README.md

 # Climate Time Series Research Repository

 ## Overview
 This repository contains research papers I have read and implemented, along with my commentary and analysis.
-It serves as a resource for understanding and exploring various methodologies in climate data analysis.
+It serves as a resource for understanding and exploring machine learning and statistics.

 ---